What Conditions are Screened For in Michigan?

 One of the concerns families may have when they find out their child has been diagnosed with a condition through newborn screening is the increased cost of health care.
 Michigan offers many programs to help families take care of their loved ones.
 Since it is sometimes difficult for families to navigate state programs and available resources, a newborn screening nurse consultant is available to answer questions and offer support to families of infants and children who have been diagnosed with any of the newborn screening disorders.
 Call the toll free number (1-866-673-9939) and request a return call.

-Children's Special Health Care Services (CSHCS) is a program within Michigan Department of Community Health (MDCH) to find, diagnose, and treat children in Michigan who have chronic illnesses or disabling conditions.
-Before a person can apply for CSHCS, MDCH must ensure their diagnosis qualifies.
-If it does, MDCH pays for needed medical services related to the child’s diagnosis.
+Children's Special Health Care Services (CSHCS) is a program within Michigan Department of Health and Human Services (MDHHS) to find, diagnose, and treat children in Michigan who have chronic illnesses or disabling conditions.
+Before a person can apply for CSHCS, MDHHS must ensure their diagnosis qualifies.
+If it does, MDHHS pays for needed medical services related to the child’s diagnosis.

 CSHCS will pay for a diagnostic evaluation with an appropriate pediatric sub-specialist for any Michigan infant who fails a newborn screening, regardless of family income.
 If the child has private health insurance coverage, the insurance must be used first.
 Children diagnosed with a disorder on the Michigan newborn screening panel will usually qualify for CSHCS.